-- 1. Support the full reimbursement of legal costs associated with unsuccessful litigation brought by state or federal regulatory agencies against producers. - 2.
-Support maintaining the elected county committee system. - 3.
+1. Support the full reimbursement of legal costs associated with unsuccessful litigation brought by state or federal regulatory agencies against producers.

+- 2. Support maintaining the elected county committee system. - 3.
 Support cooperative agreements for states to perform warehouse examinations in an efficient manner protecting the local interest. - 4.
 Support agricultural exemptions from the Environmental Protection Agency's Spill Prevention Containment and Control ruling. - 5.
 Oppose the use of models that are not based on replicable, transparent and sound science in the development of regulation and legislation affecting the corn industry. - 6.
 Support agricultural farm operation policies that grant farm families full ability to make reasonable good faith decisions in the involvement of each family member engaging or engaged in farming activities. - 7.
 Landowners should be able to build on a 100 year flood plain if appropriately planned, built up to protect for flooding, and adequately insured. - 8.
-We oppose changing current 100-year flood plain standards to a 500-year flood plain standard. - 9.
+Oppose changing current 100-year flood plain standards to a 500-year flood plain standard. - 9.
 Support youth being allowed to participate in agriculture related work. - 10.
 Oppose any government action that would infringe upon property owner's rights without appeal and proper compensation, and oppose the unnecessary use of Eminent Domain to convert agricultural lands to other uses. - 11.
 As an alternative to federal and state agencies acquiring land, we support non-permanent easements or leases on the environmentally sensitive property for a period, with an option of renewal, so these lands continue in private ownership and on the tax rolls. - 12.
-Work to oppose federal agencies actively soliciting agricultural land for purchase in a flood plain and during a flooding event. - 13.
-Oppose all new National Heritage Areas unless they meet the following criteria: - a.
+Support that the Department of Interior be prohibited from entering into conservation easements longer than fifty years.
+Landowners who have existing easements that have been in existence longer than fifty years or those who have no supporting wetland maps will be able to request a renegotiation with the department.
+(Int.
+2022) - 13.
+Work to oppose federal agencies actively soliciting agricultural land for purchase in a flood plain and during a flooding event.

+- 14. Oppose all new National Heritage Areas unless they meet the following criteria: - a.
 Any Heritage sites should be predestinated to a particular building or site and would not affect private property rights without the consent of such owner - b.
 Any funds should be for specific sites and should not have strings attached - c.
 No zoning changes will be proposed by the managing entity - d.
 All controls remain local under the control of elected county commissioners - e.
 Any historical site cannot place restrictions on any adjoining properties - f.
 No restrictions may be placed on future business opportunities on adjoining lands - g.
-No federal control or legal authority on any site or surrounding properties
+No federal control or legal authority on any site or surrounding properties - h.

-- h.
 No special taxes can be subjected on citizens within the Heritage site - i.
 Any Heritage area should consume the minimum amount of property.